UniKerogen/TempleECE3712/Assignment 1/ReadME.md

 Project 1 MagEZSurface is the calculation for the magnitude for Electric Field on certain Z-axis point.
   The result will be displayed in a 3D graph.

-Project 1 Subplot 1 is plotting vector of Electric Field on certain Z-axis point.
+Project 1 Subplot 1 is plotting vector of Electric Field on certain Z-axis point and certain Y-axis point.
-  It still needs some working.
+  It could need some work.
 Graph should be reasonable.
+RUN Theory 2 first.

+Project 1 Subplot 2 is plotting vector of Electric Field on certain Z-axis point and certain X-axis point.
+  It could need some work.
+Graph should be reasonable.
+Run Theory 2 first.

+Project 1 Compiled Theory 2 is the combination of the code mentioned above.
+It works.